mohammadzain2008/ThunderBase/README.md

     Table.search_records_by_fields({'name': 'Zain'})
 The above code will search and return all the records with the property `'name': 'Zain'`.
 This method can also take multiple criteria.
 Note that this method returns a list.
 If no record was found; it returns and empty list which evaluates to `false`.

+# Critical Operations
+These include operations such as truncating a ThunderBase, Table or deleting them.
+Let us go through each one of them.

+## Truncating a ThunderBase
+We use the method `ThunderBase.truncate()` to truncate a ThunderBase.
+If a ThunderBase exists such that:

+    TB = ThunderBase()
+Then, to truncate the ThunderBase, we write the following:

+    TB.truncate()
+This will truncate the ThunderBase meaning that all the tables which it contains except the `INFO.tbdbinfo` file.

+## Deleting a ThunderBase
+We use the method `ThunderBase.delete()` to delete a ThunderBase.
+If a ThunderBase exists such that:

+    TB = ThunderBase()
+Then, to delete the ThunderBase, we write the following:

+    TB.delete()
+This will delete the ThunderBase meaning that all the tables which it contains including itself.

+## Truncating a Table
+We use the method `Table.truncate()` to truncate a Table.
+If a Table exists such that:

+    table = Table(TB)
+Then, to truncate the Table, we write the following:

+    table.truncate()
+This will truncate the Table meaning that all the records which it contains except the `INFO.tbtableinfo` file.

+## Deleting a Table
+We use the method `Table.delete()` to delete a Table.
+If a Table exists such that:

+    table = Table(TB)
+Then, to delete the Table, we write the following:

+    table.delete()
+This will delete the Table meaning that all the records which it contains including itself.

 # Errors and Exceptions
 Not only does ThunderBase use Python's in-built exceptions and errors but it also has it's own custom built exceptions.
 Each of these exceptions is based on a base class of errors called `TBError`.
 Every new exception inherits the property of this class.